thmasTangCN/Balancics/README.md

 📬 Contact the Author
-If you have intentions for cooperation or communication, you may feel free to contact the author via GitHub Issue or email: 17125902@qq.com.
+If you have intentions for cooperation or communication, you may feel free to contact the author via GitHub Issue or email: 17125902@qq.com

+A research on the Interaction between Human Thought and the Real World， Dedicated to the small figures and civilizations hammered by truth